 To gauge a prospect’s value, calculate their potential total sales dollars and volume for a specific period (weekly, monthly, annually, etc.).
-You’ll have to use the data you have about the prospect and past customers to estimate how much their company can spend on your product or service (or contract, if you’re a subscription-based company).
+You’ll need to use the data you have about the prospect and past customers to estimate how much their company can spend on your product or service.

 In some cases, your contact may be a decision-maker.
 But many times, purchasing decisions are made by the executives who manage your contact.

 Asking your contact about the key decision-maker(s) at their company doesn’t have to be awkward.
 Try softening your approach: Let the client know that this purchase would represent a significant expenditure for your company and would need executive approval.
 Once you’re on the topic, ask if that’s their policy, too.